-Welcome to the Wolf Aviation Fund Year 2012 Grant Program Page!
-The purpose of this page is to describe our grants program for the current year and to provide specific guidelines for those who wish to consider sending an application.
+Welcome to the Wolf Aviation Fund Year 2015 Grant Program Page!
+The purpose of this page is to describe any grant program we may establish for the current year and to provide specific guidelines for those who wish to consider sending an application.

 Note that we may change our dates for deadlines and our requirements periodically.
-You can use the following information as your general guidelines for this year's program, but if it takes a while for you to prepare a proposal please check back here before sending it to us in case there are changes.
+You can use the following information as your general guidelines as used for prior years' programs, but please check back here before preparing or sending us anything.

 First, please do not be hesitant about applying for a grant!